evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 ```
 Don't do something like "~/acados/lib".
 IT WILL NOT WORK.
 I wasted a week trying to figure out what I had done wrong initially :) when I made this mistake.

+Straight up just go to your ~/acados/ folder and enter "pwd" command and copy and paste it into where it says "<acados_root>" in step 4 of the python interface installation instructions.
+Badabim badaboom.

 ### Fix Deprecated Setuptools Warning
 When calling colon build in ROS2 you will often see it compile everything perfectly, but throw you a light warning regarding the [depracation regarding setuptools and your setup.cfg file](https://answers.ros.org/question/396439/setuptoolsdeprecationwarning-setuppy-install-is-deprecated-use-build-and-pip-and-other-standards-based-tools/)
 1. Make sure you have underscores ("_") in setup.cfg file for all of the packages you're calling colcon build on, and not hyphens ("-").
 (Should already be like this but could be worth checking)